 Ultra Compact and Tough

-The RescueME PLB1 is the smallest PLB on the market.
-It can be fitted onto a PFD using its mounting cradle and strap.
-Or its compact and robust form means you can put it in a drysuit pocket or even a PFD front pocket, where it is more exposed to being knocked about.
-A simple spring loaded flap covers the activation button preventing inadvertent use & the retractable antenna is easily deployed by simply pulling it out.
+The RescueME PLB1 is the smallest PLB on the market, as well as the toughest and most waterproof.
+It can be fitted to a PFD using it's mounting cradle and strap, or its compact and robust form means you can put it in a drysuit pocket or even a PFD front pocket, where it is robust enough to cope with being knocked about.
+A spring loaded flap covers the activation button preventing inadvertent use & the retractable antenna is easily deployed by simply pulling it out.
 It can be activated with one hand, even with gloves on.
-A simple strobe helps the emergency services pinpoint your location in the dark.
-It's 7 year battery storage lifetime is also longer than any other PLB.
+A strobe helps the emergency services pinpoint your location in the dark.
+It's 7 year battery storage lifetime is 2 years longer than any other PLB.

 Key Specs and Features: